M-Colley/rCode/README.md

 \newcommand{\sd}{\textit{SD=}}

 ### `reportDunnTest`
-This function reports a FSA::dunnTest object as text.
+This function reports a {FSA::dunnTest} object as text.
 Required commands in Latex:
 \newcommand{\padjminor}{\textit{p$_{adj}<$}}
 \newcommand{\padj}{\textit{p$_{adj}$=}}

 ### `reportDunnTestTable`
 This function reports post-hoc Dunn tests as a LaTex table.
-Is used the dunn.test::dunn.test function with Bonferroni-correction.
+It uses the {dunn.test::dunn.test} function with Bonferroni-correction.